yanhan/hroamer/README.md

 ### Anatomy of a line

 All lines beginning with a `"` are treated as comments.
-Hence, the first line we see in the [Quickstart section](#quickstart):
+Hence, the first line we see in the text editor of the [Quickstart section](#quickstart):

 ```
 " /home/linda/workspace/poseidon